Read time 6 minutes

 Benefits of an Engineering Degree

-According to the BLS, the following are the median annual wages for different types of engineers as of May 2023:3
+According to the BLS, the following are the median annual wages for different types of engineers as of May 2024:(See disclaimer 3)

 Of course, there are many other great reasons to consider earning an engineering degree.
-Some engineers chose the field because they like being able to exercise their creativity in the workplace.
-Solving problems often requires out-of-the-box thinking.
+Some engineers chose the field because they enjoy the technical challenges.

 Exploring Engineering Specializations